 What Defenses Does a Dog Owner Have Against a Valid Dog Bite Claim?

 Except under very narrow circumstances, dog owners have few defenses against claims for their dogs’ bad actions.
 Still, some owners and insurance companies prefer to mount a defense rather than to offer a settlement.
 Insurance companies with a dog exclusion may accept the duty to defend while rejecting the duty to pay damages.
 These companies sometimes prefer to take a case to trial just to persuade defendants to accept lower settlement amounts.
 When defendants litigate a dog bite case, they rely on defenses aimed at reducing damages, shifting liability, or avoiding responsibility altogether.
-At Sibley Dolman, our experienced trial attorneys understand the tactics that insurance companies and liable parties are likely to employ, and we actively prepare our cases to deal with these strategies, which we discuss below:
+At Dolman Law Group, our experienced trial attorneys understand the tactics that insurance companies and liable parties are likely to employ, and we actively prepare our cases to deal with these strategies, which we discuss below:

 - Provocation – If the defendant proves that the plaintiff provoked the dog, it can help establish a comparative negligence defense.